 Once you have your ingredients including essential oils, you will be able to make your own products for years to come.
-And of course essentials oils come with so many different protecting, as well as healing, properties.
-The perfect gift for family and friends (and don’t forget to take one to any friends that end up in hospital for whatever reason).
+And of course, essentials oils come with many different protecting, as well as healing, properties.
+The perfect gift for family and friends (and don't forget to take one to any friends that end up in a hospital

 Ingredients you will need